ronin1/fastapi-template/README.md

 VisualStudio Code configuration are checked in for easy debugging without any setup.
 This author assumes you're using Linux or some variation of Unix (MacOS).
 Debugging might not work on Windows unless you're using Linux sub-system.

 ### Local Workstation Debug via Python Virtual Environment

+To do this, you'll need Python 3.13+ installed & the latest VisualStudio code & these recommended (but optional) extensions:

+- Python - by Microsoft
+- Python Debugger - also by Microsoft
+- autopep8 - also by Microsoft
+- Back Formatter - you guest it, Microsoft
+- Flake8 - Microsoft
+- Gather - Microsoft
+- isort - Microsoft
+- Mypy Type Checker - Microsoft
+- CMake Tools - Microsoft
+- Makefile Tools - Microsoft
+- Docker - Microsoft
+- YAML - Mot Microsoft: Red Hat 😅

 This is the simplest setup.
 To start, change directory to project root in your shell, then: